|

 suicide contagion and 24/7 lineups at the local gas station.

-According to every
+According to

-available index as it concerns life expectancy, education,
+every available index as it concerns life expectancy, education,

-single parent families, depression, percentage of young girls
+single parent families, depression, percentage of young

-entering prostitution and the incarceration rate, the living
+girls entering prostitution and the incarceration rate,

 ensnared in a hermetically sealed, self-perpetuating circle